-Prof. Ribas has taught courses at the undergraduate and graduate levels on a diverse array of subjects: contemporary Latin American narrative, Latin American thinkers, survey of Latin American literature, introduction to literary analysis, introduction to Latin American civilization, culture and society of the U.S. – Mexico border, theory and practice of translation, Spanish composition, Spanish for heritage learners, and intermediate to advanced Spanish.
+Prof. Ribas has taught courses at the undergraduate and graduate levels on a diverse array of subjects: contemporary Latin American narrative and film, introduction to Latin American and Mexican culture, Latin American social and political discourse, culture and society of the U.S. – Mexico border, introduction to literary analysis, Spanish and Latin American theatre, theory and practice of translation, Spanish composition, Spanish for heritage learners, and intermediate to advanced Spanish.

 20th and 21st century Latin American narrative, with an emphasis in Mexico.

 Literature, arts, and society of the U.S. – Mexico Border Region.